 Jaw Muscle Pain

-Pain in your jaw muscles is the most common source of pain in TMJ.
-It might be that your jaw muscles are not working efficiently.
-This means that they have to work harder to do their normal daily activities, such as biting, chewing, talking, and more.
+Jaw muscle pain is the most common source of discomfort in TMJ.
+This pain often arises because your jaw muscles are not functioning efficiently, requiring them to work harder during everyday activities like biting, chewing, talking, and more.

-More often, though, jaw pain is linked to the fact that your jaw can’t find a comfortable resting position.
-Your muscles keep straining against your teeth and bones.
-Over the long term, your muscles will eventually damage your teeth and bones, but in the short term, it’s your muscles that suffer, developing painful strain.
+More frequently, jaw pain is linked to the inability of your jaw to find a comfortable resting position.
+As a result, your muscles constantly strain against your teeth and bones.
+Over time, this strain can lead to muscle fatigue and pain, and if left untreated, it may eventually cause damage to your teeth and bones.
+In the short term, however, it is the muscles that bear the brunt of the strain.

-This type of pain is more likely to be a dull, constant ache.
-Besides pain medication, it responds to a warm, wet compress.
-In addition, jaw muscle pain is associated with other TMJ symptoms, such as bruxism, headaches, face pain, and tinnitus.
-In some cases, face pain and headaches are simply another way of describing jaw muscle pain (remember, jaw muscles reach up to your temples).
+This type of pain is usually described as a dull, constant ache.
+While pain medication can provide relief, a warm, wet compress is also highly effective.
+Jaw muscle pain is often associated with other TMJ symptoms such as bruxism, headaches, facial pain, and tinnitus.
+In some cases, facial pain and headaches may simply be another way of describing jaw muscle pain, as the jaw muscles extend up to your temples.

 Jaw Joint Pain

-Jaw joint pain occurs specifically in the bones, tendons, and cartilage of the jaw joint itself.
-The disc in the jaw joint is supposed to cushion the bones from grinding against each other.
-When the tough cartilage gets out of place, softer, more vulnerable tissue can get caught in the joint.
-The bones themselves might rub together, creating bone fragments that irritate the surrounding tissue.
-You might see visible swelling at the joints.
+Jaw joint pain specifically affects the bones, tendons, and cartilage of the jaw joint.
+The disc within the joint is designed to cushion the bones from grinding against each other.
+When this cartilage becomes displaced, softer tissue can get caught in the joint, and the bones may rub together, potentially creating bone fragments that irritate the surrounding tissue.
+Visible swelling at the joints may also occur.

-This type of jaw pain can be both dull and achy or sharp and stabbing.
-Applying an ice pack to the joint will help, but the heat might actually make the pain worse.
-Other TMJ symptoms typically associated with this type of pain include: popping or clicking joints, irregular jaw motion, and a locked jaw.
+This type of jaw pain can range from a dull ache to sharp, stabbing sensations.
+Applying an ice pack to the joint can help reduce the pain, though heat may exacerbate it.
+Other common TMJ symptoms associated with jaw joint pain include popping or clicking joints, irregular jaw movement, and a locked jaw.

 Pinched Nerves

-You might also have jaw pain that comes from nerves that are pinched or trapped because of the effects of your TMJ.
-One potential cause of pinched nerves is the irregular motion of a displaced jaw joint.
-When your jaw joint pops or moves suddenly, you might experience sudden, sharp pain.
-This pain then recedes but recurs frequently.
+Jaw pain can also result from pinched or trapped nerves due to the effects of TMJ.
+One common cause is the irregular movement of a displaced jaw joint.
+When the jaw joint pops or shifts suddenly, it can trigger sharp pain that subsides but frequently recurs.

 • Persists for more than 7 days